How to refill at work

-Refilling on the go has not got easier than ever, here are our tips to make your 2020 the year of refilling in the workplace!
+Refilling on the go ist easier than ever, here are our tips to bring the Refill Revolution to the workplace!

-Here are a few resolutions to help you and your colleagues get the maximum benefit from the Refill app and keep plastic use to a minimum in 2020.
+Here are a few tips to help you and your colleagues get the maximum benefit from the Refill app and keep plastic use to a minimum.

 Ask around to see whether everyone in your team or department has downloaded the app.
 There are now more than 30,000 Refill Stations in the UK alone – including railway stations, airports and high street chains such as Costa and Starbucks.
 Once someone’s got the app, encourage them to carry a refillable bottle to take full advantage of all that free water.